aspiringsecurity/EMTTR/README.md

 Optimism TestXLS: Patient’s visit and Diagnosis Tooling with Blockscout based analytics tool for validation, ionic framework within OP NFT marketplace.
 Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/dicom-optimism-marketplace/OP-testxls

 Using Lightlink for giving free Optimism transactions to medical volunteers sharing anonymized report data: We are extending Lightlink API modules and OpenGSN to enable 0 Optimism transaction fees for medical volunteers sharing anonymized report data using PyDICOM open source library.
+Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/free-OP-transactions-data-volunteers

 Attestation Hub Contract for Medical Reports: We are extending the AttestationStation smart contract to develop the Attestation Hub smart contract for Medical Reports.
 We look forward to enabling patients to use OP for all their medi-claim transaction needs and collaborating with Third Party administrators.
+Please visit https://github.com/aspiringsecurity/EMTTR/tree/main/EHRs/OP-attest-medical-reports-hub

 # Grants and Notable Achievements